Skip to main content

 • Atomicity — On write operations, we want atomic update, which means the update operation either should run at once or not at all.

-• Consistency — On read operations, we want consistent view of the state of the program that ensures us all reference to the state, gets the same value whenever they get the state.
+• Consistency — On read operations, we want a consistent view of the state of the program that ensures us all references to the state, get the same value whenever they get the state.

 • Isolated — If we have multiple updates, we need to perform these updates in isolated transactions.
 So each transaction doesn't affect other concurrent transactions.
 No matter how many fibers are running any number of transactions.
 None of them have to worry about what is happening in the other transactions.